-One of the most important recent acquisitions of the Library is an extremely rare map of Anthemos Gazis that was printed in Vienna in 1800 by cartographer and engraver Franz Muller who was an associate of Reghas Ferraios (Ρήγας Φερραίος).
+One of the most important recent acquisitions of the Library is a gift by Professor Curtis Runnels: it is an extremely rare map of Anthemos Gazis that was printed in Vienna in 1800 by cartographer and engraver Franz Muller who was an associate of Reghas Ferraios (Ρήγας Φερραίος).
 Most probably, the map is based on the Charta (Χάρτα) of Reghas Ferraios with some corrections and additions.

 The most important differences consist of the addition of the islands of Sicily and Cyprus, which appears for the first time on a map of Greece, the coast lines, and the topography of Mount Athos.
 It seems that Ferraios’s map was connected with his political and revolutionary vision, while the Πίναξ was printed for educational and commercial reasons.